spring-attic/spring-security-oauth/docs/oauth2.md

 ### Grant Types

-// TODO: Java config for grant types...

-The authorization code grant type is configured via the `authorization-code` child element of the `authorization-server` element.
-The `authorization-code` element supports the following attributes:
+The grant types supported by the `AuthorizationEndpoint` can be configured via the `AuthorizationServerSecurityConfigurer`.
+The following properties affect grant types:

-* `disabled`: Boolean value specifying whether the authorization code mechanism is disabled.
-This effectively disables the authorization code grant mechanism.
+* `authenticationManager`: by default all grant types are supported except password grants, which are switched on by injecting an `AuthenticationManager`.
-* `services-ref`: The reference to the bean that defines the authorization code services (instance of `org.springframework.security.oauth2.provider.code.AuthorizationCodeServices`)
+* `authorizationCodeServices`: defines the authorization code services (instance of `org.springframework.security.oauth2.provider.code.AuthorizationCodeServices`) for the auth code grant
-* `user-approval-page`: The URL of the page that handles the user approval form.
-* `approval-parameter-name`: The name of the form parameter that is used to indicate user approval of the client authentication request.
+* `tokenGranter`: the `TokenGranter` (taking full control of the granting and ignoring the other properties above)

-Other grant types are also included as child elements of the `authorization-server`.
+In XML grant types are included as child elements of the `authorization-server`.

 ### Configuring Client Details